MaxEdwards20/HackUSU2022/README.md

 # Python Fun
 This repository contains Snake and TicTacTo, both implemented in Python.
+The game can be run from with `mainMeny.py`